 Can I get an amen for that?!
 I don’t know about you but cutting a spaghetti squash feels jeopardizing to my fingers every single time.

 I really got into buttercup squash last year but this year, I wanted to expand on its presence on this site.

 That’s where this creamy delicious Thai inspired soup comes into play.

-While I stand by roasting as the easiest and probably most popular way to enjoy the squash, using buttercup to make a soup perfectly highlights all the best qualities of the squash.
+While I stand by roasting as the easiest and probably most popular way to enjoy the squash (or air frying because you can’t beat this air fried butternut squash), using buttercup to make a soup perfectly highlights all the best qualities of the squash.

 WHAT IS BUTTERCUP SQUASH?

 I explained in detail all the characteristics of buttercup squash in this roasted buttercup squash recipe last year.